Aladi Aruna

-Aladi Aruna (alias) V ArunachalamNadar (9 July 1933 - 31 December 2004) was an Indian politician.
+Aladi Aruna (alias V. Arunachalam Nadar) (9 July 1933 - 31 December 2004) was an Indian politician.
 He was the Law Minister of Tamil Nadu.
 He was elected to the Tamil Nadu legislative assembly as a member of the Dravida Munnetra Kazhagam from Alangulam constituency in the 1967, 1971 and 1996 elections.

 He was elected to the Lok Sabha, the lower house of India's Parliament, from Tirunelveli constituency in the 1977 elections.
 He was also a member of the Rajya Sabha, the upper house of India's Parliament, as a member of the Anna Dravida Munnetra Kazhagam.
-He came into the limelight when he issued a dissent note in the JPC report on the Bofors Scandal against a clean chit to Rajiv Gandhi government.
-He was hacked to death in 2004.
+He came into the limelight when he issued a dissent note in the JPC report on the Bofors Scandal against a clean chit to the Rajiv Gandhi government.
+He was hacked to death during a morning walk in 2004.

 Personal life

 Aladipatti Arunachalam Nadar, alias Aladi Aruna, was born in Aladipatti, a village about 30 kilometres from Tirunelveli, to Vaithiyalingam Nadar and Pathirakaaliyammal.
 His father was a farmer and also owned a provisions store.
 He was the eldest son in the family with two brothers and two sisters.

-After his primary school education at the Primary school in Aladipatti, he completed his high school education from Tirunelveli.
+After his primary school education in Aladipatti, he completed his high school education from Tirunelveli.
 He graduated in B.A.
-(Economics) from St.John's College, Palayamkottai, Tirunelveli and a Bachelor of Law degree from Madras Law College.
+(Economics) from St. John's College, Palayamkottai, Tirunelveli and received a Bachelor of Law degree from Madras Law College.

 He was married to Kamala with whom he had five sons and a daughter.
 His daughter, Poongothai Aladi Aruna, followed him into politics.

 He founded Einstein College of Engineering in Tamil Nadu in 2004 and was also instrumental in the success of Dhanalakshmi Higher Secondary School established in 1913, a 100-year school in North Chennai.